minkezhang/cachepp/README.md

 Overview
 ----

-This is a **non-concurrent** caching framework designed so that different caching algorithms can be easily added, and to be flexible enough that the cache itself can store arbitrary data (by casting data into a byte vector).
+This is a caching framework designed so that different caching algorithms can be easily added, and to be flexible enough that the cache itself can store arbitrary data
+(by casting data into a byte vector).

+While the supplied `Cache` template is not inherently concurrent, a concurrent instantiation of the template is underway.

 Examples are included, but will be more well-documented in the future.